p-argento/uni/PROG/Python from Book.md

 ![[Pasted image 20240130184522.png]]

 **os.path methods**
-In the `os.path` module there are useful functions to handle files.

 `"path"` refers to the file or the pathname.

-Methods
+Methods in the `os.path` module there are useful functions to handle files.
 1. `exists()`
 	1. true if path exists
 2. `isfile()`